Last Updated: June 27, 2024

 United States of America

-💰 Compare Ron Howard's Net Worth
+1. What Is Ron Howard's Net Worth And Salary?

-What is Ron Howard's Net Worth and Salary?
+What Is Ron Howard's Net Worth and Salary?

 Shifting gears, Howard made his directorial debut with the low-budget comedy "Grand Theft Auto" in 1977.
 From these humble beginnings, he gradually built a reputation as a versatile director, taking on a variety of genres and producing numerous acclaimed films.
-Some of his most notable directorial works include the space drama "Apollo 13," the historical drama "A Beautiful Mind" – which won him the Academy Award for Best Director – and the adaptation of Dan Brown's bestseller "The Da Vinci Code."
+Some of his most notable directorial works include the space drama "Apollo 13," the historical drama "A Beautiful Mind" (which won him the Academy Award for Best Director), and the adaptation of Dan Brown's bestseller "The Da Vinci Code."

 Beyond his personal directing accolades, Howard also made waves as a producer.
 Together with writer/producer Brian Grazer, he co-founded Imagine Entertainment in 1986.
 This production company rapidly became a major player in the industry, known for its diverse filmography.
 Notable Imagine productions over the years span a wide range of genres and mediums, from the biographical drama "A Beautiful Mind" and the gripping thriller "The Da Vinci Code" to the musical comedy series "Empire" and the heartwarming TV show "Parenthood."
+The company also produced the critically acclaimed sitcom "Arrested Development," which Ron narrated and appeared on.

 Ron Howard